f3rmion/f3rmion.github.io/_posts/2024-09-30-substructure-fingerprints.md

-## Data Warehousing in the Pharmaceutical Industry for Chemical Search
+## Chemical Search in Data Warehouses

 In the pharmaceutical industry, data is the foundation of innovation, enabling researchers to accelerate drug discovery, optimize synthesis processes, and predict biological activities.
 Among the various types of data, chemical information holds a critical role.
 However, handling large volumes of chemical data presents unique challenges, including scalability, searchability, and standardization.
 This is where data warehousing comes into play.